ZJU-lvdongze/HMI-system-for-air-writing-with-ultrasound/README.txt

+Data:
 Please unzip the original data in the zipfolder before use.